Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Detector Performance

 Figure~\ref{fig:LowLambda} shows the energy distribution of a laser calibration dataset in which the average number of photons $\lambda$ absorbed in the Si substrate is of order 1 ($\lambda \sim 1$).
 The statistics of the dataset shown is large enough to extend the calibration to the fourth electron-hole pair peak, corresponding to a maximum energy of $\sim$400~eV.

 The fill-in between the laser peaks can be explained via both charge trapping and impact ionization as charges propagate across the crystal~\cite{Ponce:2020}.
 In the former case, a charge is trapped in the crystal lattice, reducing the amount of phonon energy produced by shortening the drift length through the crystal.
 In the latter case, a charge kicks off a second loosely-bound unpaired charge increasing the total amount of energy collected.
 The charge trapping and impact ionization probabilities were evaluated for this detector by fitting the laser data with the model described in Ref.~\cite{Ponce:2020}.
-From these fits, we obtain a charge trapping of 12.7\% and an impact ionization of 0.6\%, as described in Ref.~\cite{Amaral:2020}.
+From these fits, we obtain a charge trapping of 12.7\% and an impact ionization of 0.6\% with the data acquired at TUNL.

 We employed the OF estimator described in Section~\ref{sec:expsetup} to evaluate the detector performance in the linear regime of the detector.
 We obtained a phonon energy resolution at the first electron-hole pair peak (corresponding to 101.95~eV for a NTL bias of 100~V) of 3.25(4)~eV, which corresponds to a charge resolution at the level of $\sim3$\% at 100~V bias.
 The measured phonon energy resolution was observed to be independent with respect to the applied NTL voltage below the point at which charge leakage begins to increase exponentially, as discussed in Refs.~\cite{Romani:2018,Amaral:2020}.